Stojan-Kole/RI_projekat/README.md

     weighted avg    0.80     0.80      0.79       498
     ```
 #### Na uticaj skupa sentiment140 uticalo je postojanje neutralne klase što je malo poremetilo model na ovom skupu, ali i sa tim problemom se model odlično poneo na kraju.

+1. The customer service was beyond my expectations!
+   ➝ Positive: 0.98, Negative: 0.02

+2. I waited an hour for my order, and it was still wrong.
+   ➝ Positive: 0.02, Negative: 0.98

+3. This new phone update is a complete disaster.
+   ➝ Positive: 0.00, Negative: 1.00

+4. I'm absolutely thrilled with my new laptop!
+   ➝ Positive: 0.99, Negative: 0.01

+5. The food was bland and overpriced, not coming back.
+   ➝ Positive: 0.00, Negative: 1.00

+6. Best vacation spot ever, can't wait to return!
+   ➝ Positive: 0.99, Negative: 0.01

+7. The product broke after just two uses, very disappointed.
+   ➝ Positive: 0.00, Negative: 1.00

+8. Excellent book, well-written and engaging.
+   ➝ Positive: 1.00, Negative: 0.00

+9. Movie was predictable and boring, nothing special.
+   ➝ Positive: 0.00, Negative: 1.00

+10. Customer support was extremely helpful and quick to respond.
+   ➝ Positive: 0.99, Negative: 0.01

+11. I regret purchasing this item, waste of money.
+   ➝ Positive: 0.00, Negative: 1.00

+12. One of the best restaurants in town, highly recommended!
+   ➝ Positive: 1.00, Negative: 0.00

+13. The new policy changes are frustrating and unnecessary.
+   ➝ Positive: 0.00, Negative: 1.00

+14. I love how comfortable and stylish these shoes are!
+   ➝ Positive: 1.00, Negative: 0.00

+15. The concert was an unforgettable experience.
+   ➝ Positive: 0.99, Negative: 0.01

+16. The software crashes frequently, making it unusable.
+   ➝ Positive: 0.01, Negative: 0.99

+17. Brilliant storytelling, kept me hooked from start to finish.
+   ➝ Positive: 1.00, Negative: 0.00

+18. Shipping took forever, and the package arrived damaged.
+   ➝ Positive: 0.58, Negative: 0.42

+19. Great workout program, helped me get in shape quickly.
+   ➝ Positive: 0.99, Negative: 0.01

+20. The app's interface is confusing and hard to navigate.
+   ➝ Positive: 0.48, Negative: 0.52

 ## Instalacija biblioteke

 Za instalaciju potrebnih biblioteka, koristite sledeću komandu: